|

 This brief groff program detects whether the man or mdoc

-package as necessary.
-Page-local redefinitions of names
+necessary.
+Page-local redefinitions of names used by the

-are “clobbered” by the reloading process.
+“clobbered” by the reloading process.
 If you want to

 provide your own definition of an extension macro to ensure